Best Of

 Maserati MC20 Cielo

-Chopping the roof off a supercar of course makes it more exciting on a sunny day.
-But for serious drivers the compromises often outweigh the benefits, given they are usually heavier than their coupe equivalents, not as sharp to drive because of the extra flex in the body and somehow not quite as credible.
-While you can get a coupe version of the Maserati MC20 its newness mean it doesn’t have the same emotional baggage in terms of the looks, the stiff carbon fibre construction meaning it weighs little more than the regular coupe without any compromise in sharpness.
+Chopping the roof off a supercar makes it more exciting on a sunny day, but for serious drivers the compromises often outweigh the benefits.
+Convertibles are usually heavier than their coupe equivalents, so they're slower, and they're not as sharp to drive because of the extra flex in the body.
+The Maserati MC20 is a little different though.
+The stiff carbon fibre construction means it weighs little more than the regular coupe and is just as sharp to drive.
+And, to our eyes at least, it looks better - more exotic, at least.

 Mercedes-AMG SL